• Home

 For too many teenage girls, this inner monologue plays on a constant loop.

 American teenagers spend nearly five hours a day on social media.
 That’s not just a lot of scrolling—it’s a lot of time absorbing unrealistic beauty standards, comparing, criticizing, and critiquing.
 It’s five hours a day behind a screen instead of in the world, building real connections.
 High school has always been defined by change and self-consciousness, with social pressures tied to cliques, grades, and looks.
-Today that transition is increasingly accompanied by body dissatisfaction: 53% of girls dislike their bodies at age 13, a statistics that climbs a figure that rises to 78% by age 17.
+Today that transition is increasingly accompanied by body dissatisfaction: 53% of girls dislike their bodies at age 13, a figure that rises to 78% by age 17.

 The current generation faces an additional threat as social media accelerates a mental health crisis.
 Teens with the highest social media use are far more likely to rate their mental health as “poor” or “very poor” compared with those who use it least.
 The former U.S. Surgeon General warned that kids who spend more than three hours a day scrolling face double the risk of developing anxiety and depression.